White puzzle with missing pieces revealing You Can Do It message on red table

 You are enough

 I saved the best and most important advice for last.
 You might undermatch yourself to a college that wasn’t at the top of your list because of an overwhelming fear of not doing well once enrolled.
 You might psych yourself out, convincing yourself that you would be/are the “admission fluke,” an imposter who somehow got accepted yet doesn’t belong.
-This can be a huge hurdle between being accepted to your top college and actually attending it.
+Imposter syndrome can be a huge hurdle between getting accepted to your top college and actually attending it.
 The key thing to remember is that once you receive that acceptance letter, your dream college is no longer a dream; you have been accepted and declared a necessary part of the incoming class.

 Admission officers pore over student applications with meticulous care and sincerity to determine which students are, in fact, a good fit for the institution—and vice versa.
 Therefore, if you were admitted, you have already shown that you are good enough for the school and its academics, community, etc. Choosing to undermatch out of fear that this isn’t true undermines all the hard work you’ve done to get to this point.
 You’ve been accepted to your dream school—now make this dream a reality!